murphy-mj/React_Assign2/pointsandviews/README.md

 The authorisation uses a fake Authorisation
 The login page, has two button one for each user, the general admin, has a simple isAuthenticated and isAdmin flags /App is the main page of the Application, and once you are logged in.
+The seniorAdmin can edit and delete a point. all users can add a comment, view public and private data Senior and General Admin, have different views displayed, at the /app view.

 List of user features  . . . .